Hamza-ye/nmcpye-data-mapping/documentation/docs/index.md

 ### AMD Consumption `amd_movement_summary_act_consumption_shared.xlsx`

+The consumption periods between 2019 and 2022 are consecutive and have no gaps.
+They are more reliable in the major health facilities than the cases routine data.
+Occasionally, there may be instances where the number of cases exceeds the amount of consumption, which may be due to a shortage of supplies.
+Although this occurs infrequently, I have not included this information in order to avoid cluttering the main report.
+The majority of the reports are from the most critical areas where malaria is prevalent.
+If necessary, I can include this information and modify the structure of the report as per request.

 - `gov_id`
 - `district_id_nmcp`
 - `district_en`
 - `hf_name`
 - `hf_code_link`
 - `consumed_ACT`
-- `consumption_from_week` : start of consumption period.
+- `consumption_from_week` : Start of consumption period.
-- `consumption_to_week` end of consumption period.
+- `consumption_to_week` End of consumption period.
-- `total_confirmed_cases` total reported confirmed cases in the routine data within the same consumption period summed up from the available reports in routine data.
+- `total_confirmed_cases` Total reported confirmed cases in the routine data within the same consumption period summed up from the available reports in routine data.
-- `available_cases_data_in_eidews_from_week` start of available routine data period, if it starts later than the start of consumption period the difference is missing weeks in routine data.
+- `available_cases_data_in_eidews_from_week` Start of available routine data period.
+If it starts later than the start of consumption period the difference is missing weeks in routine data.
-- `available_cases_data_in_eidews_to_week` end of consumption period. if it ends earlier than the end of consumption period the difference is missing weeks in routine data
+- `available_cases_data_in_eidews_to_week` End of consumption period.
+If it ends earlier than the end of consumption period the difference is missing weeks in routine data
-- `hf_has_catchment_localities` `1` if the hf has a catchment in the catchment file, `blank` or `0` if it has no catchment.
+- `hf_has_catchment_localities` `1` If the hf has a catchment in the catchment file, `blank` or `0` if it has no catchment.

 ### Entomology data